andrewhstovell/Genimate/README.md

         [30, 30, 20, 20]),
 ]
 ```
-* Run the program, and generate your Images and Metadata
+* Run the program, and generate your Animated Images and Metadata
 * Run the program again until your batch of NFT's is just right!

 ## Testing